 Carton flow is utilized to flow cartons or cases through pallet racking.
 It creates a FIFO system where the first item you put in is the first one to come out.

 Carton flow comes in two different styles.
-One is a full bed of rollers (pictured above) and the other is designated lanes.
+One is a full bed of rollers (pictured below) and the other is designated lanes.
 Designated lanes work good for scenarios where you know all the cartons in one lane are going to be the same size.

 If your carton sizes vary, then you are better off going with a full bed of rollers to accommodate any carton size and give you the flexibility you need.

 How Do I Decide Which Pallet Rack Decking Option Is Right For Me?

 When deciding which option is right for you, you have to weigh out all the factors.

 Will it pass fire safety codes?

 These are all questions that need to be addressed when deciding what decking option works best for you.
 9 times out of 10 the best option is going to be wire decking for pallet rack because of how cost efficient and useful it is for storing pallets but there are obviously exceptions.